-Clinical Laboratory Science (CLS) vs. Clinical Research
+Clinical Lab Science vs. Clinical Research

 Search For Schools

-While they may operate in similar settings, clinical laboratory science and clinical research are two vastly different fields of medicine.
+While they may operate in similar settings, clinical laboratory science, and clinical research are two vastly different fields of medicine.

 Prospective clinical laboratory scientists often pursue undergraduate degrees in clinical laboratory science (or a related field) at institutions accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), and then sit for a certification exam through the American Society for Clinical Pathology (ASCP).